Industry · Manufacturing

 The Bird study (1969), analysing 1.7 million accident reports, refined the Heinrich ratio with a more granular pyramid.
 The principle is universal: hundreds of small events precede every major one.
 Programs that capture those small events through frictionless reporting see incident rates decline within twelve to twenty-four months.
 Programs that do not, do not.

-What Haloehs changes for manufacturing operations
+What HaloEHS changes for manufacturing operations

 Voice-first observation reporting fits the cycle time of a real production line.
 An operator with twenty seconds between cycles can describe a hazard, near-miss, or 5S degradation in a single voice note.
 AI handles transcription, classification, and routing.